tyokyo320/tyokyo320/README.md

 <img align="right" width="180px" src="https://blog.tyokyo320.com/about/spyfamily.jpg" />

 I am an international student who came from China.
 I have been in Japan for 6 years.
-I am aspiring to be a back-end web developer.
+I'm aspired to be a cloud infrastructure engineer.

 - 🌱 I’m currently learning and sharing on [my blog](https://blog.tyokyo320.com), welcome~
 - :globe_with_meridians: Chinese · Japanese · English